 - 1. Operate always mindful of its civic trusteeship obligation to the citizens and students of the College district. - 2.
 Lead and inspire the College through the careful establishment of organizational goals and perspectives through written policies. - 3.
 Focus on the intended long-term impact of the College's goals. - 4.
 Initiate policy formation and be active in strategic and fiscal planning. - 5.
 Monitor and regularly discuss the Board of 's Trustees' own process and performance.
 Insure the continuity of its governance capabilities by continual trustee education and annual evaluation. - a.
-Self-monitoring will include an annual comparison of Board activities and discipline relative to its Governance Process policies. - members in the Board's adopted governance process and regular
+Self-monitoring will include an annual comparison of Board activities and discipline relative to its Governance Process policies.

-Bboard of Trustees discussion of process improvement.

-6. Demonstrate commitment and accountability to the general public by competent, conscientious, and effective decision-making.
+- b.a.
+Continual re-development will include orientation of new members in the Board's adopted governance process and regular Bboard of Trustees discussion of process improvement. - 6.
+Demonstrate commitment and accountability to the general public by competent, conscientious, and effective decision-making.